BPDU & Root Guard

 disables the port to prevent misconfiguration.

-Drops all BPDUs on a port, useful for links between
+It drops all BPDUs on a port and is valid for links between

 separate switching domains.